 Spotting and scoring long range matches

-Targets are raised and lowered by hand based on instructions from the RO.
-Generally, targets will be placed at half-mast to indicate readiness to
+Targets are raised and lowered by hand based on instructions from the Pit Boss.
+Generally, targets will be placed at half-mast to indicate readiness

-proceed.
-Targets will be fully raised when a shooting stage begins and when spotters are in place to identify impacts.
-Targets will be completely
+to proceed.
+Targets are fully raised when a shooting stage begins and when spotters are in place to identify impacts.
+Targets are completely lowered

 look up at the target to locate the impact.

 Spotters.
 There are 3 sizes of spotters: small (1”), medium (3”) and large (5”).
 Small spotters are used at 200 and 300 yard distances, medium

 spotters are used at 425 (barricade), 500 and 600 yard distances, and large spotters are used at 800, 900 and 1000 yard distances.

 Spotters are either black on one side and white on the other, or red.
 The black side of spotters is

 used to mark bullet impacts that miss the designated target area; the white side of spotters is used